-Investment Income (may or not be a part of “other incomes” in the financial statements) is the source of revenue generated through investment in various financial instruments such as stocks, debentures, land, saving plan etc. earning revenues such as dividend, interest, bonus, capital gain, revenue gain or any other gain and such gains are normally treated as a secondary source of revenue.
+Investment Income (may or not be a part of “other incomes” in the financial statements) is the source of revenue generated through investment in various financial instruments such as stocks, debentures, land, saving plans, etc., earning revenues such as dividends, interest, bonus, capital gain, revenue gain or any other gain and such gains are normally treated as a secondary source of revenue.

 - As the name suggests, investment income is income generated through investments.

-- A secondary source of revenue means the focus is not on the generation of this income.
-Such income is automatically generated without placing much efforts.
+- A secondary source of revenue means the focus is not on generating this income.
+Such income is automatically generated without placing much effort.

 - The primary objective of investment income is to beat the time value of money along with general inflation prevailing in the market.
-Say, you invested $ 100,000 with shares.
+Say you invested $ 100,000 with shares.
 The dividend income you receive will also compensate for the time value.
-Suppose you deposited the same amount in a fixed deposit with any commercial bank, the interest earned in such case beats both time value as well as inflation.
+Suppose you deposited the same amount in a fixed deposit with any commercial bank; the interest earned in such case beats both time value and inflation.

 - Step 2: The next step is to process the available information through an excel sheet.
-Specify the formulas for calculation of investment income till date.
+Specify the formulas for the calculation of investment income to date.

 - Step 3: Using step 2, calculate the income amount.
 The next step is to calculate the rate of return earned.
-Rate of return is the average return for all investments, holding period return for certain investments or capital gain returns, etc.
+The rate of return is the average return for all investments, holding period return for certain investments or capital gain returns, etc.

 Example of Investment Income

 An investor is cash rich & has invested in many financial instruments as follows.
 He has provided the following information about his investments.
-He is curious to know the returns he earns as on date for each investment & the overall return of the entire investment.
+He is curious to know the return he earns as of date for each investment & the overall return of the entire investment.